d16-nichevo/bard-afar/README.md

 ### Server: Run as Administrator

 If the server is having issues, try running Bard Afar as an administrator.
-Strictly speaking this shouldn't be necessary, but many users may find it easier to do this than to bother with troubleshooting steps discussed below.
+Strictly speaking this shouldn't be necessary, but it can solve a number of potential issues.

 Right-click on the Bard Afar icon in your Start Menu and select "Run as Administrator".